Beach Volleyball

 The environment

 You're at the beach, need I say more?
-Playing in the sand with the ocean nearby is hard to beat.
-A great place to be on a summer day.
-Being outdoors
+Playing in the sand with the ocean

-Playing volleyball in the sand is much easier on your body allowing you to continue playing the sport you love for many
+Playing volleyball in the sand is much easier on your body allowing you

 more years to come.

-Beach volleyball is also more fun for the spectators.
+Professional beach volleyball is also more fun for the spectators.
 Fans can dress in beach

 shorts and swimsuits.
 Volleyball at the beach is a party, dancing to music while